 In the Old City, visitors can see the Teleki Library, a Baroque monument that took shape between 1799 and 1808, as a favorite offspring of count Teleki Samuel (Transylvania's Chancellor of the time).
-The public Teleki library has a basic treasure of over 40,000 tomes (many rare and precious editions) of the Count's personal collection.
+The Teleki public library has a basic treasure of over 40,000 tomes (many rare and precious editions) of the Count's personal collection.

-Premieres are put every year at the two departments of the Targu-Mures National Theatre (Romanian and Hungarian); the same energy is to be found at the Ariel Youth Theatre.
-Both institutions have the advantage of a local Theatrical Arts University.
-Targu Mures houses less conventional theaters as well, as The Studio, or The Theater 74 (in one of the Bastions of the Medieval Citadel).
+Premieres are put every year at the two departments of the Tirgu-Mures National Theatre (Romanian and Hungarian); the same energy is to be found at the Ariel Youth Theatre.
+Both institutions have the advantage of a local University of Arts.
+Tirgu Mures houses less conventional theaters as well, as the Studio, or 74 Theater (in one of the Bastions of the Medieval Citadel).

-The Cornesti Plateau, the highest plateau of the city (488 meters above sea level), is the traditional fun and relaxation place of the locals.
+The Cornesti Plateau, the highest plateau of the city (488 meters above sea), is the traditional fun and relaxation place of the locals.
 The one hundred year-old restaurant, the narrow-rail train are attractions in their own rights.
 The local Zoo is Romania's second and the only one that has a European recognition, as it is located in the middle of the forest, the best position for the furry pensioners.
 Symmetrically, the lowest point of the city is another entertainment area, the "Muresul" Entertainment and Sport Complex, known under the name of Week-End Park, which covers 250 acres next to the Mures River.
-The sports fans will find here: swimming pools, tennis courts, beach-volley, , rowing on the river.
+The sports fans will find here: swimming pools, tennis courts, beach-volley, bowling alleys, rowing on the river.